ytejasvi02/devops-projects/README.md

-# Real World DevOps Projects For Learning
+# DevOps Projects For Learning

 DevOps Real World Projects for Aspiring DevOps Engineers [Beginner to Advanced]